THEOplayer/samples-ios-sdk/Google-Cast/README.md

 ## Quick Start

 * Obtain THEOplayer iOS SDK with Google Cast feature enabled.
-If you don't have a SDK yet, please visit [Get Started with THEOplayer].
+If you don't have an SDK yet, please visit [Get Started with THEOplayer].
 At the time of writing, the THEOplayer iOS SDK on CocaoPods [does not include](https://github.com/THEOplayer/theoplayer-sdk-ios#included-features) the Chromecast feature in it and therefore will not work with this sample.
 To use Chromecast, you will need to build a custom SDK on [THEOportal](https://portal.theoplayer.com/login).
 * Extract the downloaded **`iOSSDK-[version]-[name].zip`**.
 For example:

       unzip iOSSDK-[version]-[name].zip